 This Fender bass is built well and features a solid spruce top along with mahogany back and sides.
 The instrument also looks great to the eyes.

-The electronics are pretty nice on this instrument and consists of a Fishman Classic preamp.
+The electronics are pretty nice on this instrument and consist of a Fishman Classic preamp.
 The bass offers a great low-end tone but boasts a nice well-rounded range as well.

 If you’re searching for the best acoustic bass guitar around, any of these instruments would be a great choice.
 By choosing one of the instruments above, you’ll be sure to be satisfied with your decision.